Skip to Content

 • Use a sharp knife to finely dice the ingredients and transfer them to a serving bowl.

-• Combine the vegetables with lemon juice, olive oil, salt, and black pepper.
+• Add the lemon juice, olive oil, salt, and pepper.
+Toss to combine.

 Notes